-- In a large bowl, cream butter until lighter in color and smooth.1 cup unsalted butter
+- In a large bowl, use a hand or stand mixer to cream butter until lighter in color and smooth.1 cup unsalted butter

 - Add flour and mix on medium speed until flour is just combined.
 Your dough will be thick!2 cups all-purpose flour

 - Stir in chopped chocolate on low speed until just combined.6 ounces semisweet

 - Turn out onto a large piece of plastic wrap and roll into a log about 2″ in diameter.
 Wrap tightly into the plastic wrap and place in fridge for at least 2 hours, best overnight.
 The dough can be stored in the fridge for up to a week, or you can also place it in the freezer for up to a month.